acousticrobot/web-16/_pages/toki-pona/lesson-04-direct-objects.md

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/direct_objects/onaliponaeijo.jpg" caption="ona li pona e ijo." %}

 When deciding how to lay out your sentences, the important thing to consider is information density.
 Make sure you don't end up cramming a bunch of information into a small space.
-That's why we wouldn't choose to have a large S block, followed by small V and DO blocks.
+That's why we wouldn't choose to have a large S block, followed by small A and O blocks.

 {% include image_and_caption.html image="/images/t47_tokipona/kamasona/direct_objects/sinajoeilo.jpg" caption="sina jo e ilo." %}